amosproj/amos2021ws07-nft-development/Documentation/README.md

 ## 1. Starting Appwrite

-If you don't have installed appwrite already in the project's root directory, you should do so first.
+If you don't have installed Appwrite already in the project's root directory, you should do so first.
 You can use the single CLI command as described in `./frontend/README.md`.

 Otherwise, when the `./appwrite/` folder is available together with `./appwrite/.env` and `./appwrite/docker-compose.yml`, you can start appwrite via one command within the `./appwrite/` folder: